agsb/f2u/README.md

     the memory model is not unified, separate address for flash, sdram. why two "adiw WL, 1" ?
 Adjust Z to a even address

-# 3. In flashforth, https://flashforth.com/index.html, for avr uCs with at least 32k flash,
+3. In flashforth, https://flashforth.com/index.html, for avr uCs with at least 32k flash

       uses SP for return stack, uses Y for data stack, uses Z as address pointer

      *interleaves rcall and rjmp inside dictionary;*
      all dicionary is CPU dependent;
      all twig words have a payload as first and last references;
      all leaf words have a payload as self reference and last jump;

      Can not run into a Atmega8 with 8k flash.

-# 4. In this F2U implementation for ATMEGA8, there is no use of call, return, pop and push.
+4. In this F2U implementation for ATMEGA8, there is no use of call, return, pop and push.

 ; the inner interpreter